lsst/citizen-science/support/ml-advice/index.rst

 ..
 Each section should include a label for cross referencing to a given area.
 ..
 Recommended format for all labels is "Title Name"-"Section Name" -- Spaces should be replaced by hyphens.
 ..
 To reference a label that isn't associated with an reST object such as a title or figure, you must include the link and explicit title using the syntax :ref:`link text <label-name>`.
 ..
-A warning will alert you of identical labels during the linkcheck process.
+A warning will alert you if identical labels during the linkcheck process.

 ######################################################
-Considerations for integrating AI with Citizen Science
+Considerations for Integrating AI with Citizen Science
 ######################################################